 Another option: Play board games and use pinching tools to move the playing pieces.

-For a child to write properly, both sides of his body need to work together: One arm holds the paper stable.
+To develop proper writing skills, both sides of your child’s body need to work together: One arm holds the paper stable.
 The other does the actual pencil work.

-Any activity that encourages coordinated movement on both sides of the body provides good reinforcement.
-This includes crafts that use scissors: One hand holds, the other cuts.
+Any activity that results in coordinated movement on both sides of the body is helpful.
+This includes crafts that use scissors: One hand holds, while the other cuts.

-Physical exercises that require cross-body coordination are helpful, too.
-See if your child will give windmills, jumping jacks, touching alternate toes, and mountain climbers a whirl before sitting down to write.
+Physical exercises that require cross-body coordination help, too.
+These include windmills, jumping jacks, alternate-toe touches, and mountain climbers.
+See if your child will try a few before sitting down to write.

 6. Build strength and stability.

 Writing may not seem physically demanding.
-But sitting properly and controlling pen and paper require muscle strength and stability in the shoulders and core.
+But for a kid, sitting properly and controlling pencil and paper can be a challenge.
+Both require muscle strength and stability in the shoulders and core.

-So set aside time for your child to include activities like these in his day.
-He can do them at a local gym, at the playground, or right in your own backyard or playroom.
+So set aside time for activities like these in your child’s day.
+They’re ideal to try at a local gym, at the playground, or right in your own backyard or playroom.

 Kids with dysgraphia often have trouble organizing their thoughts.
 You can help your child by practicing structured storytelling.

-At bedtime, ask him to tell you about his day.
-Have him start with an introduction, like “Today was Thursday and boy, was it a busy day for me and my friends.”
-Ask him to describe what he did in the morning, the afternoon and the evening.
-Then he can wrap things up with how the day went overall.
+At bedtime, ask your child, “How was your day?”
+Have him start with an introduction, like, “Today was Thursday and boy, was it a busy day for me and my friends.”
+Ask your child to describe something that happened in the morning, the afternoon, and the evening.
+Then ask for a wrap-up of how the day went overall.